Supporting History teaching and research in UK universities: a toolkit

 d).
 Employment for History graduates

-6. Further resources: reports and posts
+6. Further resources: reports, briefings and commentaries

 The following reports provide further information on key points often raised when changes to department programmes or staffing are proposed.
 These include: the use and value of History as a discipline; the lack of transferable skills for employment; the employability of History students on graduation; and the salary of, and future career options open to, History graduates relative to other technology-focused and STEM subjects.

-a).
+b).
 History UK

-b).
+c).
 Higher Education Policy Institute (HEPI)

 • ‘The Humanities in the UK Today.
 What’s Going On?‘, Report (2023) which states the vitality and value of the humanities in global comparison and for the UK economy, in which graduates will face multiple career changes for which a humanities degree is good training.
 This multi-author report includes contributions from historians and others, working principally at Russell Group institutions.
 The report focuses primarily on the value of the humanities as practice and less on the structural changes within UK Higher Education that threaten the delivery of humanities (and history) teaching and research.
 A launch event – ‘Are the Humanities in Crisis?’
 (April 2023) – was held by The Policy Institute, Kings College London, with a video of this discussion available here.

-c).
+d).
 The British Academy

 Like HEPI, the British Academy offers a range of recent reports, looking at skills, career pathways and economic contributions in the humanities and social sciences.
 These include, by publication date: